alemart/surgescript/docs/tutorials/loops.md

 }
 ```

-The code just displayed is equivalent to:
+The for loop above is equivalent to:

 ```cs
 initialization;